m00g3n/cluster-inventory/docs/adr/provisioning.md

 # Introduction
-This document defines architecture, and API for the Gardener cluster provisioning functionality.
+This document defines the architecture and API for the Gardener cluster provisioning functionality.

 # Target architecture

-The following picture shows the proposed architecture:
+The following diagram shows the proposed architecture:
 ![](./assets/keb-kim-target-arch.drawio.svg)

-> Note: at the time of writing the `GardenerCluster` CR is used for generating kubeconfig.
+> Note: At the time of writing, the GardenerCluster CR was used to generate kubeconfig.
 The [workplan](https://github.com/kyma-project/infrastructure-manager/issues/112) for delivering provisioning functionality includes renaming the CR to maintain consistency.

 The following assumptions were taken:
-- Kyma Environment Broker should not contain all the details of the cluster infrastructure.
+- Kyma Environment Broker must not contain all the details of the cluster infrastructure.
-- Kyma Infrastructure Manager's API should expose properties that:
+- Kyma Infrastructure Manager's API must expose properties that:
   - can be set in the BTP cockpit by the user
   - are directly related to plans in the KEB
-- Kyma Infrastructure Manager's API should not expose properties that are:
+- Kyma Infrastructure Manager's API must not expose properties that are:
   - hardcoded in the Provisioner, or the KEB
   - statically configured in the management-plane-config

-The Kyma Environment Broker has the following responsibilities:
+Kyma Environment Broker has the following responsibilities:
-- Creating `Runtime` CR containing the following data:
+- Create Runtime CR containing the following data:
     - Provider config (type, region, and secret with credentials for hyperscaler)
     - Worker pool specification
     - Cluster networking settings (nodes, pods, and services API ranges)